The Church is suffering her worst crisis since the Protestant Reformation

 1960 – The pill is approved for contraceptive use.

-1965 – 6.5 million American women are on pill, making it the most popular form of birth control in the U.S. A large majority of Catholic couples use contraceptives.
+1965 – 6.5 million American women are on pill, making it the most popular form of birth control.
+A large majority of Catholic couples use contraceptives.
 You hear next to nothing from bishops and pastors about this sinful behavior.

 The “Consistent Ethic of Life” promoted by Catholic bishops has caused great harm in the struggle against abortion.
 Catholic are constantly exposed to the mantra, “All